thatsus/vue-resource-mocker/README.md

 Whenever an HTTP request is made the request path is used to match against the routes.

-The `use` function receives the request and should return a response built by calling `request.respondsWith()`.
+The `use` function receives the request and should return a response built by calling `request.respondWith()`.

-If the route is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function.
+If `route` is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function.

+If the request path includes a query string it is ignored while matching.

 If more than one route matches, the first one is used.